 Here is the Twitter thread that prompted Mr. Sweeney to release his letter to OfCom.

 A drip feed thriller that holds all your attention.
 It plays with ideas of memory, and sits interestingly into the genre of virus apocalypse movies, without giving it all away at the beginning.
 A really solid effort from all involved.
 Also it’s directed by Gonzalo López-Gallego, the man behind the 2011 film Apollo 18.
 A found footage story that reveals the real reasons NASA has never been back to the moon.
-Defiantly worth a features worth of your time.
+Both defiantly worth your time.